nofusscomputing/centurion_erp/docs/projects/centurion_erp/user/human_resources/employee.md

 - `Employee Number` must be unique.

 - As an employee is a sub-object of a `Contact` its [rules apply](../access/contact.md#creating-a-contact) too.

+When creating a employee, if an existing contact is found that matches the contact details, it will not be re-created.
+The existing contact will be linked to the new employee.